Our top 10 motorcycle movies

 In a previous article (here), we proved to you by A + B that trail motorcycles were the best bikes out there.

-In this article, always subjective objective, we will show you that roadsters are the only motorcycles you should ever own.
-We will review the main arguments that speak in favor of naked bikes.
+In this article, always subjective objective, we will show you that roadsters are the only motorcycles you should have in your garage.
+We will review the main arguments that speak in favour of naked bike and tell you why roadsters are the best road bikes.

 Also known under the name “naked bike”, a roadster is a motorcycle, halfway between a sport and a touring bike, which is characterized above all by its absence of fairing.
 Thanks to their minimalist architecture (roughly an engine and a chassis) the roadsters are manoeuvrable, light and offer strong sensations.